sagemathinc/cocalc-docker/README.md

 docker run --name=cocalc -d -v ~/cocalc:/projects -p 443:443 sagemathinc/cocalc-aarch64
 ```

+If the above doesn't work due to something else already using port 443 or you wanting to serve cocalc on a different port, you could use `-p 4043:443` instead.
+There is extensive Docker documentation online.

 ## What is this?

 **Run CoCalc for free for a small group on your own server or laptop!**